View this page in:

 The old expression “In bad times, people do bad things” seems to be repeated constantly nowadays.
 During difficult economic times, the incentive to commit fraud increases while the focus on fraud detection, prevention and investigations typically diminishes.
 And while the post-recession landscape suggests things are looking up, no private company is immune: previous cost-cutting and downsizing efforts are leading to weakened or non-existent controls and ultimately financial fraud from both within and outside the company.

-According to Sarah MacGregor, Director in PwC’s Advisory, Investigations and Forensic Services group, “In a global economic downturn, need comes to the forefront and becomes intermingled with greed and opportunity, creating the perfect storm for fraudulent activity.”
+According to Sarah MacGregor, Partner in PwC’s Forensic Services group, “In a global economic downturn, need comes to the forefront and becomes intermingled with greed and opportunity, creating the perfect storm for fraudulent activity.”

 During good times and bad, the most common types of fraud are expenditure leakage, revenue leakage, liability fraud, fraudulent financial reporting and misappropriation of assets (i.e. taking assets of the company for personal benefit).